Art Galleries Can Do More Harm Than Good

 However, successful fine artists do not show their art they sell their art.
 They do not have art careers they own businesses.

-One of the most vital assets for any small business is their customer list and their relationship with their customers — relationships equal revenue.
+One of the most vital assets for any artist is their customer list and their relationship with their customers — relationships equal revenue.

 But in art school you learn that after graduating, your first move is to contact local art galleries, hoping that they will agree to represent you.